TheKingFireS/TermuxDepotDownloader/README.md

 If you get issue during ./installproot.sh (Use termux-change-repo for...) run that command ``termux-change-repo``

-Press enter for select "Main repository"
+Press enter for select "Main repository".

-Press down and press spacebar for select "Mirrors by A1batross"
+Press down and press spacebar for select "Mirrors by A1batross".

 Try again run ``./installproot.sh``

+If you get paused by that message "Configuration file '/data/data...."

+Just press enter at everything else.
 ## Run the PRoot debian, download and run Depotdownloader
 ```bash
 proot-distro login debian